Economic and Political Overview

 Executive Power

 Oman is an absolute monarchy and the Sultan is both head of state and head of government.
 The hereditary Sultan appoints a cabinet to assist him and serves as the supreme commander of the armed forces, prime minister, and minister of defence, foreign affairs, and finance.
-The Sultan does not designate his own successor when alive.
+The Sultan does not designate his successor when alive.
 Instead, the ruling family designates a new ruler after the Sultan's death.

 Legislative Power